 - Arbitration: Many business contracts stipulate that any disputes will go to arbitration rather than trial.
 An arbiter is much like a judge.
 This person hears the evidence and arguments of counsel, and then makes a decision.
 Sometimes arbitration is binding and sometimes it is not binding.
 Determining the most efficient path through an arbitration procedure requires continual adjustment throughout the case.

 We will help you determine the best course of action based on the facts of your case and the goals you’ve explained at the very beginning.
 For assertive and competent representation that makes a difference to your bottom line, contact the Law Offices of Silvio Nardoni for a free consultation.
-Our main office is conveniently located on Jackson Street in Glendale.
+Our main office is conveniently located on E. Colorado Blvd in Pasadena.